hunterloftis/notes/2020-02-14-golang-roguelike.md

 So, that's the hack project that I've been inching closer and closer towards a usable state over the past couple of months.
 I learned today that [Diablo started as a roguelike with custom lighting](https://www.youtube.com/watch?v=VscdPA6sUkc) 24 years ago, so while this may not be cutting-edge, at least I'm in good company :)

+## Considerations
+- Make grid an entity, as it is a game object after all

 ## Next steps

 - Some cleanup inspired by [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), especially in the very-messy rendering system.